Orientable hyperbolic 4-manifolds over the 120-cell: Combinatorics of the 120-cell

 \subsection{\textbf{Symmetry group of 120-cell $\mathcal{E}$}}

-Even though the symmetry group, or equivalently the combinatorial automorphism group, of the 120-cell $\mathcal{E}$, denoted as $\mathbb{A}(\mathcal{E})$, is well-known as the Coxeter group with diagram $H_4$, we still need to figure out the concrete element information in order to classify 4-dimensional small covers over the right-angled 120-cell by homeomorphism.
-This part is important for Section \ref{section:classify}.
+The symmetry group, i.e., the combinatorial automorphism group, of the 120-cell $\mathcal{E}$, denoted as $\mathbb{A}(\mathcal{E})$, is well known as the Coxeter group $H_4$.
+However, that is not enough for our purpose.
+We want to describe the group $\mathbb{A}(E)$ as the subgroup of the permutation group $S_{120}$, writing down precisely each element in $\mathbb{A}(E)$ as a permutation of 120 facets.
+Each permutation tells how the facets of the 120-cell are permuted under certain symmetry.
+The approach we adopt to find all of the permutations is similar to the method used in the proof of \cite[Theorem 5.7]{S.Schleimer H.Segerman:15}.
+The permutation form of $\mathbb{A}(E)$ is of great importance for classifying small covers over the right-angled 120-cell by homeomorphism in Section \ref{section:classify}.